analyserdmz/Pygeon/README.md

 - Content manipulation to replace URLs.
 - Customizable final endpoint and reverse proxy URL.
 - Thread-safe logging with color-coded outputs.
-- Cookie and Form Data tracking for POST requests.
+- Cookie and Form Data tracking for POST requests in clear-text.
+- No need for templates whatsoever (and it'll probably stay that way).

 ## Prerequisites